google/llvm-premerge-checks/docs/playbooks.md

 ## Testing changes before merging

-It's recommended to test even smallest changes before committing them to the `master` branch.
+It's recommended to test even smallest changes before committing them to the `main` branch.

 1. Create a pull request here.
 1. Manually create a buildkite build in the pipeline you are updating and specify